strategically important and unique location of the continent,

 The New Talborjt area is a recently developed region of the city, named after the Old Talborjt area, with the word ‘Talborjt’ meaning ‘Small Fort’ in Berber.

 It is a short distance away from Old Talborjt and is connected via the Boulevard Mohammed Sheik Saadi.

 There are several important avenues in the region such as the Avenue February 29, Avenue President Kennedy, Etc.

 Other attractions include its memorial museum and a garden, called the Ibn Zaydoun.
 It is also an important place for activities such as dining in the city.

-There are several areas in the city that are just for residential purposes.
+Several areas in the city are just for residential purposes.